cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Lyra Cross Compiler.md

 >
 > make

-Once this is done, copy the joe-4.6 folder to your SDcard, then put it in your PicoCalc, boot it up, then navigate to the folder and run "make install", and all should work.
+Once this is done, copy the joe-4.6 folder to your SDcard, then put it in your PicoCalc, boot it up, then navigate to the folder and run "sudo make install", and all should work.

 As a side note, your SDcard will need to be formatted as ext4, fat32 does not play well with some linux file types.
 Once you have formatted it as ext4, create a folder on the SDcard and change the ownership to your user account.
 I then make a link from that folder on the SDcard to my home folder for easier navigation.